All Episodes

 As far as I know, he's absolutely correct.

-And who am I to dispute El Rushbow?
+And who am I to dispute El Rushbo?

 It is a master stroke.

 Thank you, J.D.
-He's talking about the posting of Dingy Harry's letter on the uh on the eBay side and auctioning it off with the proceeds going to the Marine Corps Law Enforcement Foundation, of which I'm a board member and uh contributor and I've raised money for them and so forth.
+He's talking about the posting of Dingy Harry's letter on the eBay site and auctioning it off with the proceeds going to the Marine Corps Law Enforcement Foundation, of which I'm a board member and a contributor, and I've raised money for them and so forth.

 What do you mean you're a private citizen?

-What do you mean when the when the when the Senate attacks you a private citizen?
+What do you mean when the Senate attacks you, a private citizen?

 You're a public figure.